-11.3.1 Using compiler plugins
+13.3.1 Using compiler plugins

-Plugins can be specified on the command line with the -fplugin= $\langle module \rangle$ (page 475) option where $\langle module \rangle$ is a module in a registered package that exports a plugin.
-Arguments can be given to plugins with the -fplugin-opt= $\langle module \rangle$: $\langle args \rangle$ (page 475) option.
+Plugins can be added on the command line with the -fplugin=(module) (page 519) option where (module) is a module in a registered package that exports the plugin.
+Arguments can be passed to the plugins with the -fplugin-opt=(module):(args) (page 519) option.
+The list of enabled plugins can be reset with the -fclear-plugins (page 519) option.